fossasia/susi.ai/docs/Skill_Tutorial.md

 }
 ```

 A websearch action is usually combined with an answer action type which introduces the web search result as a headline.
 The query attribute for the web search can be found in the query object.
 Like in table actions, the count object denotes the maximum number of results. -1 means unlimited, meaning that all the results from the web search results are used.
-The API for the web search can be choosen by the client.
+The API for the web search can be chosen by the client.
 A typical rendering of such a search results has three lines:

 * a Headline
 * a Snippet or Description line (showing the content of the found document where the searched word appears)